go-acoustic/AcousticMobilePushWatchDebug-SP/README.md

 # AcousticMobilePushWatchDebug-SP
-Swift package for AcousticMobilePushWatchDebug debug iOS library.
+Swift package for AcousticMobilePushWatch debug version of iOS library.